Note: 2/13/19 (PDF) Report from Harvard EH&S about Air Quality monitoring @ GSD --

 The health and safety of the GSD community is of paramount importance.
 As designers, planners, and builders we create healthy livable spaces for others, and we seek to provide the same for ourselves in GSD facilities.

-Creative work necessarily entails some amount of disorder, spontaneity, flexibility, and risk-taking (but only if informed-risks to ourselves, not others).
-Just as the laws of physics cannot be contravened, we expect some basic principles of environmental health and safety to prevail at all times.
-The now universal smoking ban in inhabited spaces includes a broader prohibition on other forms of air pollution or toxic emissions—not only to protect the lungs, but to protect the whole respiratory system, as well as visual, auditory, olfactory, endocrine, and other fragile human systems.
+Creative work necessarily entails some amount of disorder, spontaneity, flexibility, and risk-taking , we know, but we expect some basic principles of civil behavior and environmental health and safety to prevail at all times at the GSD.
+The now universal smoking ban in inhabited spaces should include a broader prohibition on other forms of air pollution or toxic emissions—not only to protect the lungs, but to protect the whole respiratory system, as well as visual, auditory, olfactory, endocrine, and other fragile human systems.
 We expect these prohibitions to be self-evident, but also provide more detailed information below.

-A guiding principle: “If a material or process smells or otherwise feels bad, or is known to be undetectably toxic, we should work to eliminate it from all public spaces, such as GSD trays, classrooms, offices, bathrooms, hallways, labs, etc — even the public outside air !
-And just because it doesn't smell or feel bad to you, doesn't mean that other members of the community don't have a sensitivity to it.
-When in doubt, assume the worst.
+A guiding principle: “If a material or process is known to have unwanted environmental consequences, we should work to eliminate it from all public spaces, such as GSD trays, classrooms, offices, bathrooms, hallways, labs, etc — even the public outside air !
+And just because it doesn't smell or feel bad to you, doesn't mean that other members of the community don't have a sensitivity to it.”

-‘Use with Proper Ventilation‘ is a warning associated with many volatile materials, solvents, paints, adhesives, resins, etc. As a rule of thumb, at the GSD that means either outside or in a properly employed functioning spray-booth.
+‘Use with Proper Ventilation‘ is a warning associated with many volatile materials, solvents, paints, adhesives, resins, etc. As a rule of thumb, at the GSD that means either outside, or in a properly employed functioning spray-booth — properly employed includes using only approved spays within the zone of evacuated air; and functioning means turned on and operating correctly.
 And always wear a suitable personal respirator/face mask.